tony-waters/tony-waters.github.io/_posts/2026-03-03-demo-spring-rest-app.md

 >
 > — [Martin Fowler](https://martinfowler.com/bliki/CommandQuerySeparation.html)

 The application services are split between [`CustomerCommandService`](https://github.com/tony-waters/spring-boot-app/blob/main/src/main/java/uk/bit1/spring_jpa/application/customer/command/CustomerCommandService.java) and [`CustomerQueryService`](https://github.com/tony-waters/spring-boot-app/blob/main/src/main/java/uk/bit1/spring_jpa/application/customer/query/CustomerQueryService.java).
+This is not full CQRS — just a pragmatic separation to keep writes behaviour-focused and reads efficient.

 `CustomerCommandService` talks directly to the `Customer` aggregate root to apply changes to the data using Command objects.
 One outcome of this approach is you can end up with a lot of Command objects, since the recomendation is usually to use one object per command.
 These simple data carriers can be represented with `records` for convenience.